Gyms are expensive.

 That’s why I decided to take things one step further in this article, looking beyond gym workouts and the traditional home workout ideas.
 Instead, I will lay out the 12 best bodyweight exercises for weight loss you can do.

 Those opposed to bodyweight workouts usually have the notion that you need weights, and you can’t possibly get a good workout without weights.
-This couldn’t be farther from the truth.
+This couldn’t be further from the truth.

 You can tone your muscles, burn calories and gain strength with a bodyweight workout the same as you can using weights, if you do the right exercises.